 To patch these vulnerabilities, the latest Exchange Cumulative Updates need to be installed and then install the relevant security updates on each Exchange Server.
 Running the Exchange Server Health Checker script will also let admins know their current Exchange Server patch update status.
 For further extended information on the zero-day exploit and remediation tools, visit the Microsoft blog at https://www.microsoft.com/security/blog/2021/03/02/hafnium-targeting-exchange-servers

 Amazing Support’s recommendation would also be to migrate your on-premise Exchange Server to Exchange Online on the Microsoft Office 365 platform as quickly as possible.
-If you would like assistance in doing just that, please contact us urgently.
+If you would like IT Support, please contact us urgently.